Adventures in a Messy Life

 Points 11-15 my even more ridiculous extension all the way to World War 2

 At some point, you would think I would back down, but no I just doubled down and said, let’s keep going.
-Of course the Romans aren’t just to blame for the American revolution, no they’re also to blame for the French Revolution, and World War 2 and a whole host of other things.
+Of course, the Romans aren’t just to blame for the American Revolution, no they’re also to blame for the French Revolution, World War 2, and a whole host of other things.

-11. The French Revolution eventually led to Napoleon’s rise, actually, most people put the end of the French Revolution as when Napoleon becomes First Consul (and if that doesn’t say “I’m trying to become the Roman Emperor all over again, then you need to learn about Julius Caesar).
+11. The French Revolution eventually led to Napoleon’s rise.
+Actually, most people consider the end of the French Revolution to be when Napoleon became First Consul (and if that doesn’t say, “I’m trying to become the Roman Emperor all over again,” then you need to learn about Julius Caesar).

 12. Caesar, I mean Napoleon goes in and conquers the Holy Roman Empire (which is neither Holy, nor Roman, nor an Empire, but that’s an old joke), and says “This is a stupid set-up, let me create this thing called the Rhine Confederacy.”